-What’s deemed a reasonable adjustment can also vary from company to company, where a large company with extensive financial resources being regarded as being more able to make bigger changes than a smaller business.
+What’s deemed a reasonable adjustment can also vary from company to company, where a large company with extensive financial resources may be expected to make bigger changes when compared with a smaller business.
 With evolving health trends, and the blurring of lines of where ill-health ends and disability begins it’s not always easy to understand what these reasonable adjustments are, what constitutes a disability, or what your responsibilities are.

 How Loch Employment Law can help

 Loch Employment Law can help identify what is required for your own unique circumstances, providing a range of services that include:

 - Advising on changing legislation and what constitutes a disability